Meet Jeannie

 NaNoWriMo: Setting Your Pace and Reaching Your Goals

-This customizable workshop will address the craze that is National Novel Writing Month.
-Using the NaNo website, planning and organizational tools and a buddy approach, novices and experienced writers will be ready to attack the annual November challenge and have a 50,000 word draft done in 30 days.
+This customizable workshop will focus on preparing writers for National Novel Writing Month.
+Using the NaNo website, planning and organizational tools, and a buddy approach, novices and experienced writers will be ready to attack the annual November challenge and have a 50,000 word draft done in 30 days.

 Jeannie has completed NaNoWriMo seven times as of 2022.
 She is all set for 2023.
-Then Came You came out of her very first NaNoWriMo.
+Her bestselling, award-winning novel Then Came You came out of her very first NaNoWriMo.

 Perfect for libraries.
 Can work as an adult or YA workshop.